chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 ## Picture of Success

 Disaster recover procedures should be monitored and tested frequently.
 Here is our picture of success.
-We strive to spend the least effort possible testing our disaster recovery frequently (sometimes daily) as part of our day-to-day operations.
-Here the details:
+We strive to spend the least effort possible testing our disaster recovery as part of our day-to-day operations.

+Here is our picture of success:

 - Search on the word 'ACTION' in sync-backup.sh and follow the directions to point the script to your desired remote location (rsync.net).
 - Execute the sync-backup.sh script manually to ensure success, and copy the chuboe-system-backup-cron file to /etc/cron.d/ to schedule its automated execution.